Ollama-Agent-Roll-Cage/agentChef/README.md

 ## Acknowledgments

-Agent Chef builds upon the UDRAGS framework and integrates with several open-source projects:
+Agent Chef builds upon the ragchef framework and integrates with several open-source projects:
 - Ollama for local LLM access
 - LlamaIndex for natural language querying of structured data
 - PyQt6 for the graphical user interface